axju/wmc/README.rst

 basic class.

 It is simple as usual in python.
 I put some examples in the example folder, a class and an function example.
-Look into the folder, if you want to create your own command.
+You should look into the folder, if you want to create your own command.
 I will explain how you can use this.

 1. Clone the repo or download the files.::